microsoft/rest-api-fuzz-testing/README.md

 ### Swagger Documentation
 Once the service is created, you can examine the REST interface of the service by browsing to the swagger page at https://\<deploymentName\>-raft-apiservice.azurewebsites.net/swagger

+### Interesting in native code fuzzing?
+Take a look at our sibling project [OneFuzz](https://github.com/microsoft/onefuzz)

 ### Microsoft Open Source Code of Conduct
 https://opensource.microsoft.com/codeofconduct